WSU-mkijowski/lab-1-hashing-Upham4/README.md

 ```

 * How many words were in your dictionary?
   * 576

 * How many nonces did your code iterate over?
   * 1000

 * What was the maximum number of hashes your code *could* compute given the above?
   * 576000

 * What did you think about Task 2?
   * it was alright just had to wait until the right hashes showed up

 * Is there a better way than brute force to attempt to get higher valued coins?
   * Yeah

 * Why or why not?
- * Just having more computing power would be able to generate more coins meaning you would find those higher valued coins faster
+  * Just having more computing power with a big dictionary would be able to generate more coins meaning you would find those higher valued coins faster

 ```bash
 ./miner.sh | grep '000'